shaystrong/sciencefair/README.md

 ![](sarc-orgo-meme.jpg)

 ## Submit a science project.
+The EV Machine Learning team and the Women-in-Tech group are co-sponsoring the FIRST EVER EV Virtual Science Fair!
-Starting April 1, 2020 and going through April 24, 2020, you can submit a science project for the <b>first ever</b> EV Virtual ScienceFair!
-Children of all ages in all locations are welcome.
+Starting April 1, 2020 and going through April 24, 2020, you can submit a science project.
+Children of all ages, in all locations are welcome.
 One winner in each age category will be determined.
-Winning kids will receive a $50 Amazon gift card.
+Winning kids will receive a prize!
 All participants will receive a digital certificate.

 ### Rules:
 - 1 submission per child